-Starbucks debuted their app in 2011 initially as a loyalty rewards card.
+Starbucks debuted some new tech -their app in 2011 initially as a loyalty rewards card.
 The app has evolved into a mobile payments system, which customers can use to order and pay for drinks in advance.
 By the end of 2014, 16% of all transactions (13 million users) were processed through the mobile app.
 Furthermore, these customers had an average of 7 million mobile transactions each week.
 A year later, mobile app payments rose to 21% of all Starbucks transactions in the US.

 Another popular platform is the Starbucks Rewards loyalty program.
 The program uses gamification to incentivize customers with gold stars each time they use the app or rewards card.
 The gold stars can then be used for rewards, such as free drinks.
 They can also view member events and receive special offers through the app.
 Starbucks had a record setting quarter shortly after the program was launched with $3.6 billion in revenue – an 11% increase.
 And in 2015, active members in the program grew by 28% to 10.4 million.

 Through their struggles, Starbucks recognized the value of constant reinvention while staying true to the company’s values.
 This led them to explore how they could give customers a rewarding personal experience with the brand.
 Starbucks’ venture into social media and mobile apps did not just result in an increase in revenue, but also gave them an engaged customer base.